Stewartstown, County Tyrone

-Stewartstown is a small town in County Tyrone, Northern Ireland, close to Lough Neagh and about 5 mi from Cookstown, 3 mi from Coalisland and 7 mi from Dungannon.
+Stewartstown is a village in County Tyrone, Northern Ireland.
+It is close to the western shore of Lough Neagh, about 5 mi from Cookstown, 3 mi from Coalisland and 7 mi from Dungannon.
 Established by Scottish Planters early in the 17th century, its population peaked before the Great Famine of the 1840s at over 1000.
-In the 2011 Census the town had a population of 650 people.
+In the 2021 census the village had a population of 640 people.
+Formerly in the historic County Tyrone, today it is in local-government district of Mid Ulster.

 History

 17th century

 Stewartstown derives its name from Andrew Steuart (or Stewart), Lord Ochiltree, from Ayrshire in Scotland to whom in the Ulster Plantation James I of England (VI of Scotland) granted the surrounding district.
 In 1608, with a party of just 33 retainers from Scotland, Ochiltree erected a strong bawn of limestone overlooking Lough Roughan (converted by his son Andrew Steuart into a castle) and laid the foundation of a village.
-The Irish name for Stewartstown, An Chraobh (the branch tree) can figuratively apply to a fort or mansion and is preserved in the name Crew Hill just north of the town.
+The Irish name for Stewartstown, An Chraobh (the branch tree) can figuratively apply to a fort or mansion and is preserved in the name Crew Hill just north of the village.

 Following Ochiltree's death in 1629, Roughan Castle and estate passed in succession to Robert Stewart of Irry, a cousin related through both his mother and his (first) wife to the Irish O'Neills.
 During the 1641 Rising he was appointed to a rebel command under Sir Felim O'Neill of Kinard but in the unfolding War of the Three Kingdoms switched alliances taking a commission from Charles II.